Lunch In School

 Our aim is to make lunchtime an enjoyable occasion for all children, allowing them quality time in the outdoors.
 It is a social time, where different year groups have the opportunity to mix with one another.
 There are resources available for children to access freely and play with; they are also encouraged to develop their own games by our team of experienced lunchtime supervisors.

-This term we have developed our lunchtimes even further for the well-being and enjoyment of our children.
+In 2019 we developed our lunchtimes even further for the well-being and enjoyment of our children.
 Once a week, each year group participate in a carousel of indoor activities including mindfulness, board games and computing.

 In the dining hall we offer a variety of food, which enables children to have a well-balanced diet and also allows them the opportunity to try new food.
 Our aim is to educate children about the food they are eating, developing their knowledge and understanding of healthy eating.
 We encourage positive table manners, such as using a knife and fork appropriately.

-School dinners are free for children in Reception to Year 2.
+School dinners are free for children in Reception to Year 2 through Universal free school meals.

 Nursery children also have the option of a school dinner, please speak to a member of staff for more information.